Skip to content

 Equipment requirements

-• No equipment or electronic devices are required for the training.
+• Laptop or tablet recommended but not required for the in person training.

 • Wi-Fi access and all course materials will be provided.

-• Participants should bring appropriate clothing for any activities that are organised outside.
+• Participants should bring appropriate clothing for in-door classroom activities and for outdoor activities.
 This should take into consideration the weather conditions at the time of year at the training location.

 Teaching approach

-The programme is built around a five-step blended learning pathway, which takes place over an 12-month period:
+The programme is built around a blended learning pathway, which takes place over a 12-month period:

 Assessment

-• Participants in the programme are required to submit up to three assignments following the in-person training.
-These assignments are linked to the expected outcomes of the programme and provide an opportunity for the participants to put into practice the knowledge and skills that they have acquired in their place of work.
+• Participants are required to submit up to three assignments following the in-person training.
+These assignments are linked to the expected outcomes of the programme and provide an opportunity for the participants to put into practice the knowledge and skills they have acquired in their place of work.

 • The assignments are adapted for each trainee based on their work thematic and the identified gender and diversity mainstreaming priorities of the organisation.
 These priorities must be agreed between the participant, their manager and their designated GICHD support role.